To register for upcoming tournaments, visit www.muaythaitournaments.com

 AGE GROUPS:

 • Junior Division -- Ages 5-17.
-16 & 17 yr olds will have the option to fight in the adult division (ONLY if there are no options in the Junior division) UNLESS the governing state requires a 16 & 17 year old to compete as an adult.
+16 & 17 yr olds will have the option to fight in the adult division (ONLY if there is no option against another junior competitor) UNLESS the governing state requires a 16 & 17 year old to compete as an adult.
 State requirements override TBA-SA requirements.

 • Adult Regular Division- Ages 17-45*